qwerty-fr/qwerty-fr/README.md

 👉 You can [try this keyboard layout online](https://qwerty-fr.org) without installing it!

+## 💭 Why?

+The official and widely spread keyboard layout in France is [AZERTY](https://upload.wikimedia.org/wikipedia/commons/b/b9/KB_France.svg).
+Compared to QWERTY, it adds extra letters such as « é » and « ç ».
+Unfortunately a lot of characters are missing, for example it's impossible to type « É » or « Ç ».
+It's also impossible to type the French quotation marks (« »), and other special characters such as « œ » and « æ ».
+French users usually rely on autocorrect to fix the shortcomings of AZERTY, which is unacceptable.

+Additionally, [AZERTY](https://upload.wikimedia.org/wikipedia/commons/b/b9/KB_France.svg) swaps letters around for no good reason compared to QWERTY (« A » and « Q » are swapped, « W » and « Z » are swapped as well.
+Most symbols are shuffled around, and for some reason « ² » has an entire key exlusively dedicated for it (?!).
+In turn, a lot of software has incompatible shortcuts and sometimes require to remap everything, which is extremely inconvenient.

+In order to fix these issues, QWERTY-fr is a new keyboard layout that is entirely based on QWERTY and brings the best of both worlds — typing English is as fast as before, and extra characters are added so that one can effortlessly type in French (as well German, Spanish, Italian, etc.)

 ## 💡 Philosophy overview

-This layout is entirely compatible with the QWERTY layout.
-All the keys of the QWERTY layout are kept in the same location.
-This means that anyone using a QWERTY layout can type on the QWERTY-fr layout without even knowing that they are not typing on a QWERTY layout.
+This layout is a strict superset of the QWERTY layout.
+This means that **all the keys** of the QWERTY layout are kept in the same location.
+Anyone using a QWERTY layout can type on the QWERTY-fr layout without even knowing that they are not typing on a QWERTY layout.

 In order to type special characters with diacritics, there are a few simple rules to know. <kbd>AltGr</kbd> corresponds to <kbd>Option ⌥</kbd> on macOS, and <kbd>Ctrl</kbd> <kbd>Alt</kbd> on Windows (useful if you don't have the <kbd>AltGr</kbd> key):